 Sudden Illnesses and Injuries

-For sudden illness and injury, while you are in Japan, you can call an ambulance by dialing 119.
-If you have difficulty in explaining the state of disease/injury in Japanese, ask a Japanese-speaking person for help.
+For sudden illness and injury while you are in Japan, you can call an ambulance by dialing 119.
+If you need help explaining the disease/injury in Japanese, ask someone nearby who speaks Japanese for assistance.

-Calling an ambulance is free of charge, but the medical treatment is not free.
-If you a resident in Japan, be sure to take your health insurance card with you.
-If you are temporally staying in Japan, on business or travel, taking out travel insurance before coming to Japan is strongly advised.
+Calling an ambulance is free of charge for the time being, but the medical treatment is not free.
+If you are a resident of Japan, be sure to bring your health insurance card with you.
+If you are temporarily staying in Japan, on business or travel, taking out travel insurance before coming to Japan is strongly advised.

 Important!

-When having difficulty in judging if you should go to the hospital or call an ambulance, use the Tokyo Emergency Medical Service Guide (Tokyo EMS Guide), which will give you hints and advice on how to cope with the situation.
+If you need help deciding whether to go to the hospital or call an ambulance, refer to the Tokyo Emergency Medical Service Guide (Tokyo EMS Guide).
+This guide offers helpful tips and advice for handling the situation effectively.

 Tokyo Emergency Medical Service Guide (Tokyo EMS Guide)